What is turning Leaf?

 The Turning Leaf support worker believes that change is possible.
 Even the smallest change is regarded as forward movement towards larger goals.
 Support workers identify success, reframe challenges, and provide emotional support when obstacles are encountered.
 Our main job however, is to share with the participants, a sense of hope and possibility.

 Turning Leaf meets hurting people where they are – fallen through the cracks in the system – and we design help just for them.
 We surround them with a community so that we can help empower a process of change, from being hurt to not being hurt, from being hopeless to being hopeful, to being hungry, to being fed, clothed, healed and counseled.
 At Turning Leaf, we provide unconditional acceptance and empowering change.

-Governed by a Board of Directors, Turning Leaf provides community and residential support services in Manitoba and Saskatchewan, including the communities of Winnipeg, Selkirk, Portage La Prairie, Morden/Winkler, Regina, and Moose Jaw.
+Governed by a Board of Directors, Turning Leaf provides community and residential support services in Manitoba and Saskatchewan, including the communities of Winnipeg, Selkirk, Portage La Prairie, Morden/Winkler, The Pas, Regina, and Moose Jaw.

 Turning Leaf’s support is customized to every individual’s needs and risk level.
 We offer crisis-intervention and treatment services, Community Support, Day Program Services, Residential Support (including emergency housing, 24-hour shift-staffed homes, Cluster Housing, and Home Share), a Harm Reduction Program, Clinical Services, Indigenous Services and more.